Bikash-svg/atdns-marker/attendance-backend/README.md

 - Forgot-password flow via email (Gmail SMTP)
 - `/api/health` route for UptimeRobot or any uptime monitor

-## ⚠️ Security note
-Passwords are stored **as plain text** in MongoDB, per the project spec.
-This means anyone with database access — or anyone who gets hold of a DB backup or leak — can read every user's password directly.
-This is fine for a personal/ hobby project with a handful of trusted users, but if this app ever has real users who reuse passwords elsewhere, it's worth switching to `bcrypt` hashing (a few lines in `models/User.js` and `routes/auth.js`).

 ## 1. Install dependencies
 ```bash